andy-guttridge/tails-up/README.md

 The objectives of the site are:

-1. To provide a platform for the rescue centre to showcase specific cats up for adoption, and provide some basic details about each cat, including personality, attributes and any needs or requirements specific to each cat.
+1. To provide a platform for the rescue centre to showcase specific cats that are up for adoption, and provide some basic details about each cat, including personality, attributes and any needs or requirements specific to each cat.
-2. To provide a mechanism for people interested in adopting a cat to register their details with the centre, and provide some basic details about their home environment and preferences with respect to cats they would be interested in.
+2. To provide a mechanism for people interested in adopting a cat to register their details with the centre, and submit some basic details about their home environment and preferences with respect to cats they would be interested in.
 This would then enable the rescue centre to 'match' suitable cats to potential adopters.
 3. To present some basic background information about the rescue centre, including its location and purpose, and links to social media for people who want more detailed information or to get involved in supporting the centre as a volunteer or donor.
 4. To provide some helpful further information for people who have not owned a cat before, but would be interested in adopting one.
 5. To implement a responsive design and deliver a pleasant and compelling experience for users on all screen sizes from small mobile browsers to large desktop screens.